gumaerc-testorg/21a.104-spring-2016/content/pages/readings.md

 Foote, Kenneth E. "The Veneration of Heroes and Martyrs."
 Chapter 2 in _Shadowed Ground: America's Landscapes of Violence and Tragedy_.
 University of Texas Press, 2003.
 ISBN: 9780292705258.

-Knudsen, Britta T., and Carsten Stage. "[Online War Memorials: YouTube As a Democratic Space of Commemoration Exemplified Through Video Tributes to Fallen Danish Soldiers](https://doi.org/10.1177/1750698012458309)." _Memory Studies_ 6, no. 4 (2013): 418–36.
+Knudsen, Britta T., and Carsten Stage. "{{% resource_link "df801162-488a-44ab-9400-66a41b0b8e9b" "Online War Memorials: YouTube As a Democratic Space of Commemoration Exemplified Through Video Tributes to Fallen Danish Soldiers" %}}." _Memory Studies_ 6, no. 4 (2013): 418–36.

 Musil, Robert.
 "Monuments."
 In _Posthumous Papers of a Living Author_.
 Translated from the German by Peter Wortsman.
 Archipelago, 2006.
 ISBN: 9780976395041.

 Sturken, Marita.
 "The Wall and the Screen Memory: The Vietnam Veterans Memorial."
 Chapter 2 in _Tangled Memories: The Vietnam War, the AIDS Epidemic, and the Politics of Remembering_.
 University of California Press, 1997.
-ISBN: 9780520206205. \[Preview with [Google Books](http://books.google.com/books?id=3oRzVQX4wLYC&pg=PA44=onepage)\]
+ISBN: 9780520206205. \[Preview with {{% resource_link "e84a1827-8a05-4eac-8827-296d51cb9ea9" "Google Books" %}}\]

 {{< tdclose >}}